blu0/persistence-checker/README.md

 C:>persistcheck.bat

 * This will create persistcheck.txt in the same directory the script is run from, where you can evaluate for malicious entries/anomalies.
+* Note that not all queries will return results.